Steph7478/Lumiere-Backend/README.md

     * **SQL Indexing:** Proper database indexing is applied to frequently queried fields to ensure sub-millisecond read times.
     * **NoSQL Adapters:** For flexible schema data (e.g., product categories) via `infrastructure.persistence.nosql`.
 * **Efficient Paginated Reads (Hybrid Data):** The `ProductDetailReadAdapter` implements complex pagination and filtering by efficiently combining data from **PostgreSQL (SQL)** and **MongoDB (NoSQL)** in a single query path.
 * **Cloud-Native Storage:** `S3StorageService.java` is implemented against the **official AWS S3 SDK**.
-This choice is strategic, ensuring the system é instantly compatible with cloud services like AWS S3 and self-hosted solutions like **MinIO**, guaranteeing minimal refactoring during environment migration.
+This choice is strategic, ensuring the system is instantly compatible with cloud services like AWS S3 and self-hosted solutions like **MinIO**, guaranteeing minimal refactoring during environment migration.
 * **Resilient Payment Webhooks:** `StripeWebhookEventDispatcher.java` and specialized adapters manage the asynchronous and idempotent processing of payment events, ensuring system state consistency even in the face of network failures.

 ---